 Misdemeanor Charge

-If you are charged with a misdemeanor under CA PC 166, you could expect to face one or more of the following penalties:
+If you face misdemeanor charges under CA PC 166, you could expect to face one or more of the following penalties:

 - Up to one year in a county jail